 Find your local Social Insurance Agency

-You can find information about unemployment insurance funds through Sveriges a-kassor, the unemployment insurance fund coordination organisation, www.sverigesakassor.se.
+You can find information about unemployment insurance funds through Sveriges a-kassor, the coordinating organisation of the unemployment insurance fund, www.sverigesakassor.se.